Make your Clipchamp videos accessible to people with disabilities

 Include a description for your video

-To see your video description, select My content > Videos and find your video.
-Then select Update video details (Update video details).
+To see your video description, in OneDrive select My files > Videos and find your video.
+Open it on its video player page, then add or edit the description underneath the video player window.

 Including a description with your video makes it easier to find and understand.